AIHubCentral/docs/assets/Extra/Glossary.md

 ***
 ###### ‎
 ### :icon-chevron-down:Gradio
-- Gradio is an open-source Python package that allows developers to quickly build demos or web applications **UI (Interfaces)** for your machine learning models, APIs.
+- Gradio is an open-source Python packag that makes it easy for developers to create user-friendly web interfaces for machine learning models and other applications, such as RVC.

-- It's used also for the RVC Interface

-- It got a **Local URL** which is the one that is running locally on the machine, and then the **Public Share Link**, which is a tunnel that exposes the Local URL so the one used for example in the Google Colabs, powered by their Share API, that sometimes goes down, you can check its status <u>[here](https://status.gradio.app/)</u>.
+- It deploys the program on a Local URL, which is the one running locally on the machine, and a Public Share Link, which is a tunnel that exposes the Local URL.
+The Public Share Link is used, for example, in Google Colabs, powered by their Share API.
+Sometimes, the Share API goes down, you can check its status <u>[here](https://status.gradio.app/)</u>.

 ***
 ###### ‎